http406/Cornucopia/README.md

 - The exponential terms make the surface **widen** as it extends outward.
 - The sine and cosine terms create a **twisting spiral effect**.
 - The structure starts narrow at the center and gradually **expands outward**, resembling a horn.

-This shape is often used in **mathematical art and 3D modeling** to create mesmerizing visualizations.

-Let me know if you need further clarifications! 😊